Do you know tens of thousands of patient records were posted to the dark web last year?

-“Violation of HIPPA compliance rules results in penalties ranging from min $100 to max $50,000 per violation with an annual max of $25,000 for a repeat violation.”
+“Violation of HIPAA compliance rules results in penalties ranging from min $100 to max $50,000 per violation with an annual max of $25,000 for a repeat violation.”

 De-identification/Redaction Rules Under HIPAA

-According to the Privacy Rule of HIPPA, it is termed as ”deidentification,” where you can easily hide one of the 18 identifiers of PHI.
+According to the Privacy Rule of HIPAA, it is termed as ”deidentification,” where you can easily hide one of the 18 identifiers of PHI.